Who We Are

 Our mission is to change the lives of humans, dogs and cats through adoption, transport and community outreach.

-Alayna Matranga Goodson is a founder and Executive Director of Three Little Pitties Rescue (3LP).
-She resides in a suburb of Houston, Texas, with her husband, two young children, and furry family member, Hoosier.
+Alayna Matranga Goodson is the passionate founder and Executive Director of Three Little Pitties Rescue (3LP).
+Based in a suburb of Houston, Texas, Alayna resides with her husband, two young children, and their beloved furry family member, Hoosier.

 Board of Directors